 The crescent of sand is lined with numerous upscale hotels and apartments, as well as a beautiful promenade.
 Though the heat (and the crowd) is reduced during winter, Haeundae is much alive with numerous pubs, bars, festivals, and concerts.

 But Haeundae is not just the name of the beach.
-It is also associated with the renowned Busan International Film Festival (BIFF) which is held every October.
+It is also associated with the famous Busan International Film Festival (BIFF) which takes place every October.
 Often dubbed as South Korea’s Oscar, this festival gathers the most prominent faces in the Korean film industry.